Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Filename pattern to apply when creating log files.
+The filename pattern to apply when creating log files.
 The default pattern is `teku_%d{yyyy-MM-dd}.log`

 ### `log-include-events-enabled`